nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

 <body>

     <div class='section'>
-        <h1>Listening to Doppler signals</h1>
+        <h1>Listening to Phasicity Doppler signals</h1>
-<p>Audio files and accompanying plethysmography waveforms that are an adjunct to the "Arterial Diagnostics" workshop.</p>
+<p>Audio files and accompanying plethysmography waveforms accompanying the "Arterial Diagnostics" workshop.</p>

-<p>Paramaters and nomenclature used here focuses primarily on the Society for Vascular Medicine and Society for Vascular <a href ="https://pubmed.ncbi.nlm.nih.gov/32667274/">consensus statement</a> [Kim ES, et al. <i>Vasc Med</i> 2020 Oct;25(5):484-506].
+<p>Parameters and nomenclature uses those recommended in .
 </p>

+<p><b>Phasicity</b> generally refers to a change in the direction or velocity of a wave.
+For lower extremity arterial waveforms, this mainly pertains to the <b>systolic</b> component of the waveform.
+The the Society for Vascular Medicine and Society for Vascular Ultrasound <a href ="https://pubmed.ncbi.nlm.nih.gov/32667274/">consensus statement</a> [Kim ES, et al. <i>Vasc Med</i> 2020;25:484-506] seems to apply the term phasicity mainly for the direction.
+If flow reversal in late systole is appreciated, the waveform can be described as "multiphasic" (bidirectional).
+Otherwise, the waveform's phasicity should be referred to as "monophasic" using this new consensus terminology.</p>

+<p>The velocity of the early part of the systolic component is described by the "upstroke" in the new consensus terminology.
+The velocity of the systolic upstroke can also be quantified in various ways in the vascular laboratoyr, including systolic acceleration time (seconds) and as a slope / rate of velocity increase (cm/s<sup>2</sup>).
+"Rapid upstroke" versus "prolonged upstroke" are the consensus terms used to describe these attributes of the early part of the systolic component  </p>

         <h4>Doppler waveform parameters:</h4>
         <p>